kbahrar/match_dating_people/README.md

 # matcha
-web App for dating made with node.js, vue.js and mysql
+web App for dating like Tinder, made with node.js, vue.js and mysql